Just show me the code

 });

-This method is utilized to specify the endpoint to which the traces will be sent.
+This method is used to specify the endpoint to which the traces will be sent.
 Every trace in this demo will be transmitted directly to a Jaeger instance.

 Unlike the HTTP request, OpenTelemetry does not yet have support for automatic RabbitMq trace correlation.